The MileLion’s 2025 Credit Card Strategy

 Review

 The UOB Preferred Platinum Visa continues to be the go-to option, with 4 mpd on all mobile contactless transactions.
-Simply add this card to your Apple, Google or Samsung Pay account and tap your phone or watch in-store to pay.
+Simply add it to your Apple, Google or Samsung Pay account and tap your phone or watch in-store to pay.

-The main thing to be aware of is the difference in how each card defines contactless spending.
+Do note that each card defines contactless spending slightly differently.
 You will not earn any bonuses if you tap the physical UOB Preferred Platinum Visa card!

 UOB PPV UOB VS